qingtanglab/qingtanglab.github.io/news/_posts/2023-05-17-science-signaling.md

 ---
 layout: post
-title: "Qing Tang’s publication is selected as Highlighted Article by Science Signaling"
+title: "Qing Tang’s publication has been selected as a Highlighted Article by Science Signaling"
 author: "Qing Tang"
 author_handle: qingtanglab
 image: